isomerpages/moe-yishunsec/_the-yss-experience/Instructional Programme/Music.md

 <p>We are beneficiaries of the Artist-in-school scheme- an initiative by
 the National Arts Council (NAC) that supports partnership between Singapore artists and mainstream schools to co-design Arts curriculum.
-Since 2021, we are privileged to be working closely with a team of instructors including James Lye, an educator and Recording Artist (Maker Records) as well as Eugene Soh, a songwriter and frontman-guitarist of local band Bakers in Space amongst others.</p>
+Since 2021, we have been privileged to work closely with a team of instructors, including James Lye, an educator and recording artist (Maker Records), as well as Eugene Soh, a songwriter and frontman-guitarist of the local band Bakers in Space, among others.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IP/Music/MU_9_25.png">
 </div>